Twingate-Solutions/health-report-generator/README.md

 - which are my most active resources?
 - which resources create the most errors for end users?
 - which resources are no longer required?
-- which resources create the most traffic
+- which resources create the most traffic?
 - which services are being accessed, on which port(s) and protocol(s)?
 - which addresses are served by more than 1 Resource?
 - which addresses are served by more than 1 Remote Network?